 - Guests allowed to touch, chase, or ride sharks

-- No distance guidelines enforced
+- No distance guidelines enforced in the water

 - Operations in small, enclosed bays